egedemirtas/java-ocp/README.md

   1. make `third()`, `static`.
 However now `third()` is a `static` method referring to nonstatic `name`
   2. add `static` to `name`

-- A `static` method or instance method can call a `static` method because `static` methods don't require an object to use.
-They can not call an instance method or instance variable without a reference variable because these need object to be created in the first place!
+- A `static` method or instance method can call a `static` method because `static` methods don't require an object to use. `static` methods can not call an instance method or instance variable without a reference variable because these need object to be created in the first place!

 ```java
 public class Giraffe {